rohberg/rohberg.mailin/README.md

 The service *rohberg.mailin* listens to incoming mails of defined mail accounts and sends a request to Plone website.
 This creates content in Plone.

+## Use cases

+- Create instant content from mobile and work on later on desktop
+- Display newsletters.
+Do it searchable.

-Download code to arbitrary location, configure with **config.env** and start with
+Download code to arbitrary location and install with

+    yarn install

+configure with *config.env*

+and start with

     yarn mailin

-configuration is made in **config.env**.
-See an example configuration at config.env.example
+Configuration is made in *config.env*.
+See an example configuration at *config.env.example*

     IMAP_USER = foo@gmail.com
     IMAP_PASS = abc